Ephfullstack/bank_account/setup.md

 # Extra functions
 6) Implements a function which implements errors in case an account goes into debt/overdraw
 8) implement extra functionality and formating

+## Code Structure

+this function will be carried out with the use of classes and creating objects of the classes in order to mimic a new bank account.

+## Extra questions in which i may have for the employer

+- what currency would you like for this programme to be expressed in?